06/10/2007 English German

 San Francisco, 06-10-2007

-You know, installing water-saving showerheads, only running the dishwasher when it's fully loaded, not leaving the tap running while brushing your teeth.
-Dry winters have occurred more frequently in California.
+You know, things like installing water-saving showerheads, only running the dishwasher when it's fully loaded, not leaving the tap running while brushing your teeth.
+Dry winters have occurred more frequently in recent years in California.
 However, I found it interesting when reading the brochure that it pointed out global climate change, which scientists say will bring us drier winters in the future.
 Ha, didn't I already announce in the last newsletter that the topic of global warming has become socially acceptable in the USA?
-Even Bush couldn't help but grudgingly acknowledge climate change as a fact at the G-8 summit in Heiligendamm, even though he had denied it until recently.
-Now, this doesn't immediately make him a Greenpeace activist, but every beginning is difficult.
+Even Bush couldn't help but grudgingly acknowledge climate change as a fact at the G-8 summit in Heiligendamm, even though he had been denying it until recently.
+Now, this won't suddenly turn him into a Greenpeace activist, but every new start is difficult.

 RSS Feed